-Maybe you’re familiar with Maslow’s hierarchy of needs, in which psychologist Abraham Maslow theorized that human motivation is driven by the need to fulfil our needs at each of five layers.
+Maybe you’re familiar with Maslow’s hierarchy of needs, in which psychologist Abraham Maslow theorized that human motivation is driven by the need to fulfill our needs at each of five layers.
 The first, or bottom, layer concerns our physiological needs such as air, food, water, clothing, and shelter, to name a few.
-The remaining layers deal with secondary or higher level needs such as safety, social belonging, esteem, and self-actualization.
+The remaining layers deal with secondary or higher-level needs such as safety, social belonging, esteem, and self-actualization.
 If our physiological needs, our most fundamental of all needs are not met, the remaining four layers are irrelevant.
 I encourage you to learn more about Maslow’s hierarchy by searching on the Internet.

 Crawley’s Hierarchy of IT Needs

 I created Crawley’s Hierarchy of IT Needs to help prioritize IT services within an organization.
 It’s a theory and I welcome your comments.